 Through this lens, the Prize challenges the conventional hierarchies between craft and fine art, advocating for a more expansive view of creative practice.
-It invites a renewed understanding of craft - not as static tradition but as a vital, contemporary force within cultural discourse.
+It invites a renewed understanding of craft as a vital, contemporary force within cultural discourse.

-The inaugural edition of the Prize will award a grant of INR 11,00,000 to a practitioner whose work reflects excellence in art and craft.
-In addition, the recipient will be offered a fully supported month-long residency at the Chanakya School of Craft in Mumbai a space for reflection, creation, and dialogue - providing time, mentorship, and resources to further develop their practice.
-The final works will be presented at India Art Fair 2026 in New Delhi, with the potential to travel thereafter as part of a curated exhibition to a significant venue in India or internationally.
+The second edition of the Prize will confer a prize of INR 11,00,000 to an artist whose work reflects excellence in art and craft.
+In addition, the recipient will be offered a generous budget for research, development, and production toward a collaborative installation, and a fully supported two-week residency at the Chanakya School of Craft in Mumbai, — a space for reflection, creation, and dialogue; providing time, mentorship, and resources to further develop their practice.
+The final works will be presented at India Art Fair 2027 in New Delhi, with the potential to travel thereafter to a significant venue internationally.

 ELIGIBILITY

-The Prize and accompanying residency is open to artists, craft practitioners and collectives engaging with interdisciplinary approaches to hand craftsmanship.
-Eligible applicants must currently live and work in India, and demonstrate an established practice through a minimum of one solo exhibition within the country and participation in at least one solo or group exhibition internationally within the past seven years.
+The Prize and accompanying residency are open to artists engaging with interdisciplinary approaches to handcraftsmanship.
+Eligible applicants must currently live and work in India, and demonstrate an established practice through a minimum of one solo exhibition within the country, and participation in at least one solo or group exhibition internationally within the past seven years.

 APPLICATION

-To apply, participants are invited to submit a digital portfolio by June 30th, 2025, via the link below.
+To apply, participants are invited to submit a digital portfolio by 20th May 2026, via the link

-- A concept statement on the proposed project
+- – A concept statement on the proposed project and its engagement with Chanakya

 Apply here